Indonesian Language

 The local language now used throughout Indonesia is actually a form of the original Malaysian language, with a few slight differences.
 If you can speak and understand Indonesian you can also talk with Malaysian people.
 Throughout the islands of Indonesia there are hundreds of different dialects many of which are not at all like the usual Indonesian.
 In the likes of Java and Bali the local people have 3 different local languages, these are linked with the caste system with lower cast people often not understanding higher caste people at all, unless the higher caste person wants them to.

 Indonesian language can be a very simple language to learn.
 The problem I often see is that teachers tend to teach the more precise form of Indonesian which is much more difficult to learn and is very rarely used in normal situations.
 Only high or the very well educated will use this form of Indonesian.
-On a more village level, local people often Keep the language very simple indeed
+On a more village level, local people often Keep the language very simple indeed.

 Below is a very brief sample with a few hints and words that may help you along in Indonesia.
 When you are talking with locals in English always remember to talk slowly and as clear as possible, do not use any slang and try to make your sentences as short as possible.
 Oh yeah… talking loud does not help in the slightest.